 Persistent Stitches crafters donate their supplies, time, and postage to this effort.
 We encourage all participants to work within their budget and to set the minimum donation at the level that feels appropriate to their effort and expense.

 Crafters’ Assistance Fund!
-New in 2019 we are offering cash grants to low-income participants to make participating more accessible.
+We offer cash grants to low-income participants to make participating more accessible.
 Cash grants of up to $50.00 are currently available; check the Fund page for more information and the form to request a grant.

 Q: What types of items can I donate?